SirTheGriff/CSSI/README.md

 ### CRUD

 _NOTE:_ Please see the "listusers" page for front end rendering and the Read/List piece of CRUD.
 The AJAX call is on this page only.
-The rest of the side is rendered pages via routes.
-I advise to view this last, as the Edit/Delete pieces are best seen right after registering/submitting the form.
+The rest of the site is rendered pages via routes.
+I advise to view the User List link last, as the Edit/Delete pieces are best seen right after registering/submitting the form.

 ### Create